idning/fast_py_dict/README.md

-# fast_py_dict: A 50-100x Faster Read Only Dict for Python
+# fast_py_dict: A Faster Read Only Dict for Python

+Get fast by leverage multi-gpu cores, in a 96 core system:

     $ python bench.py
     N = 1000 running bench for 1000 times